dgrant/www-pommedapi/README.md

 ----------------

 1. Install Node.js.
 The [Node.js website][] should lead you through the steps.
-Make sure that the option to add Node.js to your path is selected, or do it yourself after the install I guess.
+Make sure that the option to add Node.js to your PATH is selected, or do it yourself after the install I guess.
 2. Install the Grunt CLI (command-line interface).
 Run `npm install -g grunt-cli`{.block} from the command line / terminal.